Company Logo - Home Link

 They then proceeded to climb on it, just as children do today!

-George Delacorte also donated money for the creation of the Delacorte Theater where Shakespeare in the Park is held every summer.
+George Delacorte also donated money towards the creation of the Delacorte Theater, where Shakespeare in the Park is held every summer.

 10. Honor John Lennon at Strawberry Fields

-To the west of The Lake, you'll find this quiet area of the park dedicated to John Lennon, who lived just outside of the park in the Dakota building.
+To the west of The Lake, you'll find this small area shaded by elm trees dedicated to John Lennon, who lived across the street in the Dakota building.

 The name comes from the Beatles' song Strawberry Fields Forever.
 The garden was planned together by John Lennon’s widow Yoko Ono and the city.